 4.1.1.
-Pontoons and weather stations
+Pontoons and weather station

-Pontoons will be placed throughout the Newport Bay as well as, at the tidal limits of the two main contributing rivers flowing into the Bay.
-This area includes the Clew Bay Complex SAC, designated for otters and harbour seals.
-Marine mammals are known to be highly mobile and have the ability to both avoid and evade these devices if they detect the object, perceive it as a threat and take appropriate action at long or short range.
-There are a number of factors that can interfere with this including detection failure, diving constraints, group effects, attraction, confusion, distraction, illogical behaviour, disease and life stage, size and season.
+Pontoons will be placed throughout the Ballyness Bay SAC, at the tidal limits of the three main contributing rivers flowing into the Bay.
+Marine mammals are known to be highly mobile and can both avoid and evade these devices if they detect the object, perceive it as a threat and take appropriate action at long or short range.
+There are several factors that can interfere with this including detection failure, diving constraints, group effects, attraction, confusion, distraction, illogical behaviour, disease and life stage, size and season.
 Additionally, seals have the potential to use horizontal surface structures as haul out sites.
-Although this may be beneficial by increasing the area upon which seals can haul out on, it also may put seals at risk of injury when getting on and off the structures.
+Although this may be beneficial by increasing the area upon which seals can haul out on, they may put seals at risk of injury when getting on and off the structures.
 The weather station will be on land and taking up a relatively small footprint.